 When it comes to good cooperation, it’s better to consider it on an emotional level.
-It forms the basis of an efficient workflow, and plays a vital part in whether or not we achieve good results as a team.
+It forms the basis of an efficient workflow and plays a vital part in whether or not we achieve good results as a team.

 What Does a Culture of Cooperation Involve?

 Well, firstly, you generally help your teammates because you enjoy working with them.
 That said, however, even people you enjoy working with may sometimes not be so nice to you in the moment.
 Regardless of this, you most likely still respect the contributions your colleagues make.
-Sometimes the diversity and aspects of team members that, at first glance don’t appear to be so pleasant, result in an effect that has a positive overall impact on your team.
+Sometimes the diversity and aspects of team members that, at first glance don’t appear to be so pleasant, result in a positive overall impact on your team.
 A team is not a marriage of love, but a community with a particular mission.

 Cooperating well together requires trust in the integrity of your colleagues.
 This includes transparency about the goals and motives of the company where you work, as well as those of the individual people who work there.